Ninjacornix/Lenovo-S145-15IWL-Big-sur-OC-EFI/README.md

-# Lenovo S145-15IWL clover EFI
+# Lenovo S145-15IWL OC EFI for MacOS Big Sur

 ## Introduction

-This is Lenovo S145-15IWL hackintosh configuration for Clover and it is 90% working.
+This is Lenovo S145-15IWL hackintosh configuration for OpenCore and it is 90% working.

- - This configuration has been tested on Catalina `10.15.6` & `10.15.7` .
+ - This configuration has been tested on Big Sur `11.1`.

 ## Hardware configuration